Government under fire over support for Ukrainian refugees

 Pictures also emerged on Twitter of signs, apparently in northern France, saying UK visas will not be provided there and advising people to apply online or travel to Paris or Brussels to make an application.

-But Ms Patel insisted there are British officials in Calais and “support on the ground”, telling the Commons: “It is absolutely right that we’ve already had people in Calais”, adding: “It is wrong to say we’re just turning people back – we’re absolutely not, we’re supporting those that have been coming to Calais.”
+But Ms Patel insisted there are British officials in Calais, telling the Commons: “It is absolutely right that we’ve already had people in Calais,” adding: “It is wrong to say we’re just turning people back – we’re absolutely not, we’re supporting those that have been coming to Calais.”

-She warned that people-smuggling gangs are “roaming around Calais” and “human trafficking cases are now manifesting at the border”, adding: “It’s absolutely right that we have the right processes in place to check people and to safeguard people.”

 The Government is under pressure to do more to help refugees after it emerged on Sunday that only “around 50” visas had been issued under the Ukraine Family Scheme so far.

-Mr Johnson was unable to provide the latest figures on Monday but told reporters: “We’re processing thousands right now.”

-The Home Office also refused to disclose fresh figures, with a spokeswoman saying the department would not be providing a “running commentary”.

-Ms Patel told MPs the figures in the public domain are “absolutely inaccurate” and that official figures will be published on Monday evening.
+Ms Patel told MPs the figures in the public domain are “absolutely inaccurate” and that official figures will be published on Monday, adding: “Over 14,000 people have applied … it’s wrong to say that this Government is not welcoming Ukrainian refugees.”

-Europe minister James Cleverly told LBC that the number of Ukrainians being granted visas for the UK will increase “very, very quickly” but the scale of the crisis is “unprecedented”.

-“This is the largest refugee flow that we have seen since the Second World War,” he added.

 Register for free to continue reading